 While most workers cannot sue their employer after a workplace injury, there are some limited cases where exceptions apply.
 An employer that fails to keep up their workers’ compensation policy could face civil liability if they allow their insurance to lapse.

 There are also options available for filing a lawsuit against a third party following a workplace accident.
-If a workplace injury occurs as the result of someone other than a co-worker or employer, it could be possible to pursue a civil lawsuit against the responsible third party.
+If a workplace injury occurs as the result of someone other than a co-worker or employer, a workers’ comp lawyer in Orland Park could help pursue a civil lawsuit against the responsible third party.

-Talk to an Attorney Today About Your Workers’ Compensation Claim
+Talk to an Orland Park Workers’ Compensation Attorney Today

 If you have suffered injuries at work, you may be entitled to workers’ compensation benefits.
 These benefits could pay for your medical expenses and replace the wages you miss out on during your recovery.
-An attorney could help you navigate the workers’ compensation system and pursue the benefits you need.
+A skilled legal professional could help you navigate the workers’ compensation system and pursue the benefits you need.

 The attorneys of The Kryder Law Group, LLC are proud to fight for the rights of workers in Orland Park.
 We understand the process of pursuing these claims and holding the insurance company accountable.
 If you are ready to move forward with your claim, connect with an Orland Park workers’ compensation lawyer today for a free consultation.